trekr5/sinatra/README.md

-simple Sinatra app with a Mongo database
+simple Sinatra app with a Mongo database.......